mjlacey/cellmodels/README.md

 To run this code you will also need to install the following add-on packages: `Measurements`, `Parameters`, `QuadGK`, `DataFrames`.

 Examples of the use of this code are given in the Jupyter notebooks included in this repository.

+Contributions and suggestions for further development are welcome.